 Amanda Walker joined Dutton as Publicist in 2007.
 She was named Publicity Manager in 2008, Associate Director in 2011, and Director in 2014.
 In addition to managing the publicity department, she works directly with a diverse list of Dutton’s high profile authors, including Ken Follett, Tracy Chevalier, Dan Savage, Jonathan Tropper, and Tyler Cowen.
 Amanda has orchestrated publicity campaigns for breakout bestsellers such as Jonathan Tropper’s This Is Where I Leave You, Mark Adams’ Turn Right at Machu Picchu, and It Gets Better by Dan Savage and Terry Miller, landing all of the respective authors on the New York Times bestseller list for the first time in their careers.
 Before joining Dutton, she worked at the Free Press imprint of Simon & Schuster.

-Before joining Dutton she was a Senior Editor at Hyperion and a Senior Editor at Random House Trade Paperbacks.
-Her list has featured the New York Times bestsellers Stuff White People Like by Christian Lander, White Girl Problems by Babe Walker, Rafa by Rafael Nadal, and Happy Accidents by Jane Lynch.
+Before joining Dutton she was a Senior Editor at Hyperion and a Senior Editor at Random House Trade Paperbacks, where she published the New York Times bestsellers Stuff White People Like by Christian Lander, White Girl Problems by Babe Walker, Rafa by Rafael Nadal, and Happy Accidents by Jane Lynch.

 Dutton, Penguin Group USA